qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 }
 ```

-To put vector data on disk in a collection that **does have** named vectors:
+To put vector data on disk for a collection that **does have** named vectors:

 ```http
 PATCH /collections/{collection_name}